Wednesday 7 December, 2016

-This two-webinar event will look at new developments and case studies in how people are applying the latest approaches to market research, such as Behavioural Economics, Big Data, Mobile, and Games.
+This two-webinar event looks at new developments in how people are applying the latest approaches to market research, such as Behavioural Economics, Big Data, Mobile, and Games.

 - Raj Sandhu, Fresh Squeezed Ideas, Behavioural Economics: Marketing’s latest shiny new thing, or the tipping point for marketing transformation?